EvotecIT/PSEventViewer/README.md

 | `RawXml` | Metadata and raw event XML without provider formatting or typed payload projection. | Lowest-cost XML streaming and custom downstream parsers. |
 | `Full` | Message and structured data together, including decoded attachments when present. | Consumers that genuinely need every projection. |

 Bookmarks are opt-in with `-IncludeBookmark`.
+The returned event's `BookmarkXml` property is portable across Windows PowerShell 5.1 and PowerShell 7 and can be passed directly to a later `-BookmarkXml` query.
 Provider formatting is often the largest per-record cost; use `Metadata`, `RawXml`, or `StructuredData` when a formatted message is not needed.

 ```powershell
 # English first, then another installed resource culture if English is absent.